ShrekBytes/WordGlance/README.md

 **Q: Can I suggest new features?**
 A: Yes!
 [Open a feature request](https://github.com/ShrekBytes/WordGlance/issues) on GitHub.

-**Q: Will there be a browser extension version?**
-A: No plans for a browser extension!
-Userscripts are actually better because they're:
-- **⚡ Lighter & Faster** - No bloated extension overhead
-- **🌐 Cross-platform** - Works on Chrome, Firefox, Safari, Edge with the same code
-- **🔧 Easy to manage** - Update instantly, customize easily, no store approval delays
-- **🔒 More secure** - You can inspect the code, no hidden tracking
-- **📱 Universal** - One script works everywhere instead of separate extensions

 ---

 **Don't see your question here?** [Open an issue](https://github.com/ShrekBytes/WordGlance/issues) and we'll help you out!